aduranb/number_pi/README.md

-# Calculating as many decimals of number pi as possible
+# Calculating decimals of π
 This repository computes decimals of Pi (π) by means of the [Euler aproximation](http://mathworld.wolfram.com/PiFormulas.html).

 ## Intro